29.9 C

 How can we make neuroplasticity better

-Professor Thorsten Barnhofer, a renowned expert in neuroscience, has shed light on the detrimental effects of overworking the brain.
-In his recent findings, he emphasizes that excessive mental exertion can lead to heightened stress levels within the brain itself.
+Professor Thorsten Barnhofer, a well-known expert in neuroscience, has explained the harmful effects of overworking the brain.
+In his recent research, he points out that too much mental work can cause high stress levels inside the brain.

 Combatting Cortisol